hellostealth/stealth/docs/09-messaging-integrations.md

 `stealth setup facebook`

-Make sure to reference the specific messaging integration for more specifics.
+Make sure to reference the respective messaging integration documentation for more specifics.

 ## Officially Supported

-Right now, Stealth officially supports Facebook Messenger and SMS through Twilio.
-While we plan to add more integrations in the future please feel free to add your own and let us know so we can keep this list updated. 😎

-Please check out the integration docs here:

 * [Facebook Messenger](https://github.com/hellostealth/stealth-facebook)
 * [SMS (Twillio)](https://github.com/hellostealth/stealth-twilio)

+While we plan to add more integrations in the future, please feel free to add your own and let us know so we can keep this list updated. 😎